-Academy trusts with post-16 provision (including any sixth-form colleges which have converted to academy status) are not covered by this publication and should refer to the Academy Trust Handbook and the Academies Accounts Direction.
-Further education and sixth-form college corporations that are registered with the Office for Students (OfS) are obliged to follow this Code, the College Accounts Direction, the OfS terms and conditions of funding, and the OfS Accounts Direction as detailed in paragraph 100.
+Academy trusts with post-16 provision (including any sixth-form colleges which have converted to academy status) are not covered by this publication and should refer to the Academies Accounts Direction.
+Further education and sixth-form college corporations that are registered with the Office for Students (OfS) are obliged to follow this Code, the College Accounts Direction, the OfS terms and conditions of funding, and the OfS Accounts Direction as detailed in paragraph 102.
 Higher Education Institutes that are part-funded by ESFA should also follow the OfS' requirements.